 We are also a Certified Organic poultry processor.
 The biggest reason that we process our birds ourselves is control.
 We know exactly what is going on with our chickens and our finished product.
 When you take one of our chickens home, it’s leaving the farm for the first time since it arrived on its 1st day of life.
 If knowing where your food comes from is important, then this is your chicken.

 We are not USDA inspected, and for this reason we can only sell whole chickens.
 Cooking a whole chicken is simple whether it's grilled, smoked, simmered or roasted.
 Parting out a whole chicken into legs, wings and breasts — whether it's raw or cooked —takes only minutes once you've got the hang of it.
 With the remaining bones and neck, you’ve got all you need to make a delicious broth.
 If you’re new to cooking whole chickens you’re sure to be surprised by the amount of meat and broth one chicken will yield: whole chickens are an incredible value.

 We raise a small number of Certified Organic Broad Breasted White Turkeys for Thanksgiving.
 We raise them in an almost identical fashion to our broiler chickens.
 The one significant difference is that after several weeks in the fully enclosed tractors they are then moved to open, mobile coops that are surrounded by electric fencing: truly free range while the electric fencing protects them from ground predators.

-Our chicken and egg CSA members get first dibs on reserving a turkey!
+Our chicken, veggie of flower CSA members get first dibs on reserving a turkey!